 Justin Hicks

-Justin comes to Indiana by way of New York.
+Justin came to Indiana by way of New York.
 He has a Master's Degree from the Arthur L. Carter Journalism Institute at New York University.
 He previously earned a Bachelor of Music Degree from Appalachian State University where he played trumpet.
 He first learned about Elkhart, Indiana, because of the stamp on his brass instrument indicating where it was produced.

 Not long ago, Justin started a branch of Young Eisner Scholars to work with intellectually curious students in Appalachia.
 He traveled through rural counties to start a dialogue about math, computer programming, writing, science and philosophy.

 Justin was born and raised in Mt.
 Olive, North Carolina.
-He currently lives in South Bend with his dog, Charlotte.

 -